Crawler PAM, Asset Management and Order

 - Order – For using the Modul Order the crawler can trigger PowerShell scripts in customer networks.
 With this function an employee can order permissions or software installation via individualized eShop, which are automatically executed.

-Crawler for home office workplaces: The Crawl-E was specially developed for use in home offices workplaces in order to read out printer data of an external used company printer.
-It offers the following benefit:
+The crawler for the home office: The Crawl-E was developed specifically for use in home offices to read the print data of the externally used company printers.

-- Reading out individual printers using IP or host name
+- Readout of individual printers by IP or hostname

 - Fully preconfigured

-In order for the user to be able to download the preconfigured version of the Crawl-E in OFFICE ASSET, it must first be installed by a system administrator.
+In order for the user to download the already pre-configured version of the Crawl-E in OFFICE ASSET, it must have been previously installed by a system administrator.

-Here you can find the current Crawl-E version.
+Here the current Crawl-E version can be downloaded.

 |Crawler-Versions||Note||End of support|